zfit/phasespace/README.rst

 This returns a numpy array of 1000 elements in the case of ``weights`` and a list of `n particles` (2) arrays of (1000, 4) shape, where each of the 4-dimensions corresponds to one of the components of the generated Lorentz 4-vector.
+All particles are generated in the rest frame of the top particle; boosting to a certain momentum (or list of momenta) can be achieved by passing the momenta to the `boost_to` argument.

 Behind the scenes, this function runs the TensorFlow graph, but no caching of the graph or reusing the session is performed.
 If we want to get the graph to avoid an immediate execution, we can use the `as_numpy` flag.
-Then, to produce a similar result to the previous example, we simply do:
+Then, to produce the equivalent result to the previous example, we simply do:

 .. code-block:: python